 Brady may disclose your personal data when legally required to do so or when we believe, in good faith, that the law requires such a disclosure.
 For example, we will share such information if we have reason to believe that the information is necessary to identify, contact or bring legal action against someone who may be either causing injury to or interference with our rights or property, or our customers or affiliates.

-The Brady Group operates globally with subsidiaries of Brady PLC in the United Kingdom, Switzerland, Norway, United States of America and India.
+The Brady Group operates globally with subsidiaries of Brady Technologies in the United Kingdom, Switzerland, Norway, United States of America and India.
 Many of these entities are based outside the European Economic Area (EEA) so their processing, and any third party sub-processing of your personal data will involve a transfer of data outside the EEA.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: